 More Recent Research

-Trying to prove that Stevia is indeed a valid natural sweetener which offers no detrimental health or fertility effects to its users, dozens of other researchers throughout the United States and Europe have studied the herbal extract, but to date have found no evidence that it causes any of the problems cited in the earlier reports.
+Many other researchers have taken on the task of proving that Stevia is a safe natural sweetener, which offers no detrimental health or fertility effects to its users.
+Dozens of researchers throughout the United States and Europe have studied the herbal extract but, to date, have found no evidence that it causes any of the problems cited in the earlier reports.

-Then in 2008, researchers reported in the Journal of Endocrinology and Reproduction (vol 12, 2008) that stevia rebaudiana had absolutely no adverse effects of the fertility of female mice.
+Then, in 2008, researchers reported in the Journal of Endocrinology and Reproduction (vol 12, 2008) that Stevia rebaudiana had absolutely no adverse effects on the fertility of female mice.

 So, what’s the bottom line?

-It seems that while two research studies dating back almost 40 years has kept the FDA form approving Stevia as a common sweetener due to concerns about its effects on both male and female fertility.
-Yet, dozens of further research studies show no evidence for concern.
+It seems that these two research studies, dating back almost 40 years, had kept the FDA from approving Stevia as a common sweetener, due to concerns about its effects on both male and female fertility.
+Dozens of further research studies show no evidence for concern.

 Plus, there is some question as to why pharmaceutical companies worldwide have not used Stevia, a completely safe herbal extract, to develop better and more effective contraceptives if indeed it holds these properties.
 The answer may lie in the fact that it simply doesn’t.

 Our conclusion?
-At this point, there is no evidence to support the claim that Stevia can – or does – cause a decrease in fertility for either me or women.
+At this point, there is no evidence to support the claim that Stevia can – or does – cause a decrease in fertility for either men or women.
 Stevia may be a very useful herb for women who have PCOS and are seeking an alternative to using sugar in their diets.
-In short it seems that most modern day research shows no evidence that Stevia will decrease your fertility or that it can be used for contraceptive purposes.
-While this all-natural sweetener seems to appear safe for human conception, it is important to note that if you personally are worried that it could have an impact to your fertility it is best to avoid it.
+In short it seems that most modern-day research shows no evidence that Stevia will decrease your fertility or that it can be used for contraceptive purposes.
+While this all-natural sweetener appears safe for human conception, it is important to note that if you personally are worried that it could have an impact to your fertility, it is best to avoid it.
 After all, the stress of wondering whether or not it is keeping you from getting pregnant could in itself impede conception.